user538295/swiftcompress/ROADMAP.md

 ---

-**Status Summary**: The SwiftCompress MVP is complete and production-ready.
-All core features are implemented, tested, and validated.
+**Status Summary**: SwiftCompress 1.0.0 is production-ready and feature-complete.
+All core features are implemented, tested, and validated with 328 passing tests.
 The tool provides excellent performance with true streaming support for files of any size.
-Phase 2 usability improvements are complete.
-Future work (Phase 3) will be driven by user feedback and demand.
+Phase 3 stdin/stdout streaming support is complete, enabling full Unix pipeline compatibility.
+Future work (Phase 4) will be driven by user feedback and demand.